Seteco/Somorrostro/Updating-Netdata.md

 ## You downloaded it from github using git

 The installer should have created a `netdata-updater.sh` script in the directory you downloaded netdata.
-Just run it and it will download and install the latest version.
+Just run it and it will download and install the latest version of netdata.
 The same script can be put in a cronjob to update your netdata at regular intervals.

 If you don't have this script (e.g. you deleted the directory where you downloaded netdata), just follow the **[[Installation]]** instructions again.
 The installers preserves your configuration.